-From Glasgow in Scotland to Rio and Tokyo, at FarrPoint we advise on network infrastructure for World's largest events.
+From Glasgow in Scotland to Rio in Brazil, at FarrPoint we advise on network infrastructure for World's largest events.

-It’s another Olympic year (hopefully) and the excitement for Tokyo 2020/21 is building.
-Global viewing figures for this sporting extravaganza are expected to surpass the 3.6 billion that tuned in for the games in Rio de Janiero in 2016.
+Global viewing figures for the Tokyo 2020 sporting extravaganza are expected to surpass the 3.6 billion that tuned in for the games in Rio de Janeiro in 2016.
 So, how do you manage to build a digital network that can enable these games to be viewed by almost 50% of the world’s population?

 FarrPoint has experience delivering just that.
-Some of our talented Consultants were on the ground at Rio 2016 advising on network infrastructure, making sure that the unfolding action in the arenas was displayed seamlessly worldwide.
+Some of our talented Consultants, including Calum and Jan, were on the ground at Rio 2016 advising on network infrastructure, making sure that the unfolding action in the arenas was displayed seamlessly worldwide.
 FarrPoint’s experience advising global live events took us a little more local in 2018 for Glasgow’s European Championships and Consultants also advised the Tokyo Olympic Committee on best practices for their event.

 Developing a telecommunications strategy for the world’s largest sporting showcases is not an easy task and that’s why the National Olympic Committee (NOC) wanted expert advisers to ensure their requirements were met.
 FarrPoint Consultants curated the specifications for all connectivity infrastructure for the 306 events across Brazil including: networks, telephony & broadcast.